ninewise/dissertation/on-the-side/related-work.md

 Major optimizations could be made in the implementation by reducing the number of dependencies.
 First, a library called Cutadapt [@cutadapt] was used to trim the reads to windows.
-The cutadapt library, however, is meant for intelligent trimming, allowing errors in the primers.
+The Cutadapt library, however, is meant for intelligent trimming, allowing errors in the primers.
 Because SMAP haplotype window only needs exact matches, dropping the library and matching ourselves proved to be a significant optimization.
 Second, the